Maxzy32/airbnb-clone-project/README.md

 ### 🎯 UI/UX Designer
 Creates wireframes, prototypes, and user journey maps.
 Ensures that the design is both visually appealing and easy to use.

+## 🧰 Technology Stack

+Below is a list of technologies used in the AirBnB Clone Project along with their purposes:

+### 🐍 Django
+A high-level Python web framework that simplifies the process of building secure and maintainable backends.
+It is used to create RESTful APIs and manage server-side logic.

+### 🐘 PostgreSQL
+An advanced open-source relational database system.
+It stores user data, property listings, bookings, reviews, and more.

+### ⚛️ React.js
+A JavaScript library for building fast and interactive user interfaces.
+It manages the frontend components and handles routing, forms, and state management.

+### 🎨 Tailwind CSS
+A utility-first CSS framework that helps in designing modern and responsive interfaces quickly with pre-built utility classes.

+### 🔁 GraphQL
+An API query language used to request only the needed data from the server, improving performance and flexibility compared to traditional REST APIs.

+### 🐙 Git & GitHub
+Version control and collaboration tools used to manage source code changes, coordinate teamwork, and store the project repository.

+### 🚀 Vercel / Heroku / Render
+Cloud platforms used to deploy and host the frontend and backend services, making the project accessible online.